fbpx Skip to Content

 Flea beetles typically attack the tomato plant’s leaves, but they lay their eggs on the stem which can damage it as well

-However, these beetles lay eggs that can damage the stem of your plant as well.
+However, these beetles lay eggs that can also damage your plant’s stem.

-To protect your tomato plants against flea beetles, you can use row covers.
-Before placing a row cover, remove about an inch of topsoil to get rid of any larvae that may be living in the soil.
+You can use row covers to protect your tomato plants against flea beetles.
+Before placing a row cover, remove about an inch of topsoil to eliminate any larvae living in the soil.

 Covering your growing tomato plants in row covers can help protect them from flea beetles